IceLuna/Eagle/docs/source/eagle_editor.rst

 - **Filtering**.
 These filters are helpful to deal with problems like oversampling.
 Currently, you have 3 options: ``Nearest``, ``Bilinear``, ``Trilinear``.
   What's their purpose?
 Consider a texture that is mapped to a geometry with more fragments than texels.
 If you simply took the closest texel for the texture coordinate in each fragment, then you would get a result like on the image on the left.
   If you combined the 4 closest texels through linear interpolation, then you would get a smoother result like the one on the right.
-Trilinear filtering acts like bilinear, but it also blends between mips.
+Trilinear filtering acts like bilinear, but it also blends between mipmaps.

 .. figure:: imgs/filtering.png
    :align: center